bentbot/automine/README.md

+_This project is nothing noteworthy right now other than this readme file below..._

 # AntMiner API

 BitMain's new Antminer series offers hashing speeds and IP administrator access.
 The Antminer panel is built-in Perl website with pages located in `/cgi-bin/`.
 It is possible to gain SSH access to the system and examine the web site files.